FOSSEE/st-scripts/accessing_parts_of_arrays/script.rst

 We do not see white and black because, ``pylab`` has mapped white and black to different colors.
-This can be changed by using a different colormap.
+This can be changed by using a different color map.

 To see that ``I`` is really, just an array, we say, I, at the prompt